 Our genetic makeup is determined at the time of conception by the genetic content of the sperm and the egg that we’re made from.
-We normally have 23 chromosome pairs, and one of these 23 is the sex chromosomes, with an X chromosome from the mother and either an X or a Y from the father.
+We normally have 23 chromosome pairs, and one of these 23 pairs is the sex chromosomes, with an X chromosome from the mother and either an X or a Y from the father.
 Each chromosome is made up of between 200-2000 genes.
 Genes are made up of DNA and provide the code for our cells to make proteins.
 The normal state of DNA, when there’s no code-reading action going on, is a double helix configuration.
 The rungs of the helix are made up of bonds between bases, known for short as A, C, G, and T. This sequence of bases codes for amino acids, which are the building blocks of proteins.

 Once you’ve got them, your genes generally aren’t changing much, although spending too much time in the Chernobyl exclusion zone can certainly throw a monkey wrench in things.

 Our DNA is wrapped up nice and cozy in proteins called histones.
 When a section of DNA is needed to do its thing, the histones in that section open up so the code can be read, kind of like a barcode, to make the corresponding RNA.
 This RNA is then used to make proteins.
 Epigenetics refers to the way that genes are accessed and used, or not accessed/used, to make the proteins that they code for.

 Epigenetic changes can be inherited, but they can also occur as a result of environmental factors (childhood trauma is a big one).
 This means that unlike genetics, which are mostly consistent through the lifespan, epigenetic changes can happen over time.
 This could potentially create additive risk for the development of some form of disorder on top of whatever baseline risk you might have from what your DNA code contains.